 - ISCED 4 — post-secondary non-tertiary education

-- ISCED 5 — first stage of tertiary education
+- ISCED 5 — short-cycle tertiary education

 EU average: EU aggregates are computed as the population-weighted averages of national indicators.

 EU-SILC (EU Statistics on income and living conditions) is the reference source for statistics and indicators on income and living conditions.
 It is regulated under the Framework Regulation 1177/2003.

 - Housing conditions

 - Income distribution statistics

 - Material deprivation and low work intensity statistics

 - People at risk of poverty or social exclusion

 Further Eurostat information